Dūdas

 Dūdas or somas stabules is a type of bagpipe native to Latvia, popular from the 16th to 18th centuries.

 History

 The instrument is believed to have first appeared in Livonia in the 15th century, with the first documentary evidence of such appearing in the 16th century.
 The 1550 publication Cosmographia by the scientist Sebastian Münster of Basel shows images of a witch and devils dancing accompanied by a bagpiper, a lutanist, and a lyre player.
 It is, however, not clear whether the instrument in the drawing is meant to represent instrument used within Livonia or instruments, or is taken from the general style of representing music players in European artwork.
+However, Münster's descriptions are about Swedish areas and the iconography follows German traditions.